 The decision is to be made on question of facts and law.
 It will not make a difference if the tax rates of the components are the same as that of the principal service.
 The problem may arise when some elements are taxable and others are exempt.
 The guiding principle is to identify the essential features of the transaction.
 The method of charging does not in itself determine whether the service provided is a single service or multiple services.

 Illustration : Goods Transport Agency provides service to a person in relation to transportation of goods by road in a goods carriage.
 The service provided is a single composite service which may include various intermediary and ancillary services such as loading/unloading, packing/unpacking, transshipment, temporary warehousing.
-Consignment note and the invoice issued by the Goods Transport Agency for providing the said service include the value of intermediary and ancillary services.
+Consignment note and the invoice issued by the Goods Transport Agency for providing the said service include the value of intermediary baby care tips and ancillary services.
 In such a case, whether the intermediary or ancillary activities are to be treated as part of Goods Transport Agency service and the abatement should be extended to the charges for such intermediary or ancillary service?

 Clarification : Goods Transport Agency provides a service in relation to transportation of goods by road which is a single composite service.
 Goods Transport Agency also issues consignment note.
 The composite service may include various intermediate and ancillary services provided in relation to the principal service of the road transport of goods.
 Such intermediate and ancillary services may include services like loading/unloading, packing/unpacking, transshipment, temporary warehousing etc., which are provided in the course of transportation by road.
 These services are not provided as independent activities but they are means for successful provision of the principal service, namely, the transportation of goods by road.
 The contention that a single composite service should not be broken into its components and classified as separate services is a well-accepted principle of classification.